 In 1997, at 24 years old, Pierre ran for the first time as an NDP candidate in the riding of Manicouagan.
 He ran a small but well-noticed campaign, and achieved one of the NDP’s best results in Québec.

 In 1998, at age 26, he became director of the Table nationale des Corporations de développement communautaire du Québec (TNCDC).
-CDCs are networks of community groups that serve many functions: services to members, lobbying and community and local development.
 Pierre had a considerable impact on the structuring and development of the TNCDC.
 He led the TNCDC with competence, working at once on organization, internal and external communications, and services to members.
 He also coordinated a major research project on the community and not-for-profit sector in Québec.

 He remained in this position until 2003.
 During this time, he also served in various positions on the boards of directors of other organizations: the Comité aviseur de l’action communautaire autonome (1998-2002), the Carrefour québécois de développement local (2000-2002) and the Chantier de l’économie sociale (2001-2002).
 He would become an increasingly credible spokesperson on issues related to community action, community development, partnerships, social economy and local development.